 In contrast to this, in the pull principle the customer finds an indication of further content in the physical web in the form of a URL in the message center of his smart device while in front of the store.
 This could, for example, be a special landing page with further offers from the shoe store The user has to become active himself and open the link to the landing page, he has to “pull” the contents.
 A big advantage is that the necessary app, for iPhones the apps Physical Web or Browse, is in most cases already loaded on the device of the user.
 A separate app of the advertising business is not necessary.

-Positioning: Refers to the ability to determine the location or position of a person or an object (assets).
-An overview of various technologies that enable positioning, especially indoors, can be found here.
+Refers to the ability to determine the location or position of a person or an object (assets).
+More about positioning.

-Push message (also push notification): Push notifications are messages that appear on the smartphone without opening the app.
+Also push notification: Push notifications are messages that appear on the smartphone without opening the app.
 Push messages can also be received in the open app.
 Consumers show greater acceptance of marketing measures via so-called InApp pushes.

-PropTech (also Property Tech): is by definition part of modern technological developments and disruption in commercial building management.
+Also Property Tech: is by definition part of modern technological developments and disruption in commercial building management.
 PropTech includes both the digitization of management and the use of location-based services and sensor technology in building control.
+More about Property Tech.

-WLAN: The abbreviation for Wireless Local Area Network refers to a local radio network for data transmission.
+The abbreviation for Wireless Local Area Network refers to a local radio network for data transmission.
 WLAN can also be used for positioning.
 The accuracy of the positioning is between five and 15 meters.
 Under ideal conditions, a location of 0.5 m would be possible.
 However, these are never achieved in practice.
+More about WLAN.

 Favendo is the trusted partner for superior Real Time Location Services.
 Our Team is committed to providing timely and cost effective solutions for cruise industry, large shopping malls, public venues, industrial surroundings and more.
 To offer our customers the most suitable system we partner with Quuppa and Abeeway.
 Come and meet Favendo.